 Anyone can view this graph.
 It will appear in your profile and can appear in search engines.
 You do not need to be logged in to Plotly to view this chart.

 By default all plots are set to public.
-Users with free account have the permission to keep one private plot.
-If you have additional private storage need, please visit Plotly products page.
-If you're a PRO USER and would like the setting for your plots to be private, you can specify sharing as private:
+Users with a free account are limited to creating public plots.
+If you have private storage needs, please visit Plotly products page.
+If you're a Personal or Professional USER and would like the setting for your plots to be private, you can specify sharing as private: